mostlybits/playdate-unlicensed-paddle-game-tutorial/tutorial/index.md

 Part of the goal of creating a paddle class was to make it easy to reuse the behavior.
 We should be able to add a second paddle pretty easily.
 The only thing we'll need to do it provide a mechanism for drawing the paddle at a different position on the screen so we don't end up with two directly overlapping paddles.

-There are a few ways we could tackle this as well:
+There are a few ways we could tackle this:

 1. Pass `xPosition` as an argument to the constructor, i.e. `paddle = Paddle(10)`
 2. Pass `side` as an argument to the constructor, i.e. `paddle = Paddle("left")` or `paddle = Paddle("right")`
-   - We could also make this constants so we don't have to pass a string, but we can deal with that later
+   - We could also make these constants so we don't have to pass a string, but we can deal with that later

 For this tutorial, I'll go with (1) since it's a little simpler, but feel free to explore something like (2) if you would like.